d3kad3nt/rsnapshot-docker-compose-backup/README.md

 This section can contain RSnapshot commands like the other main section.
 It is also possible that an action has subsections that are defined like this: `actions={one ore more actions}`.
 These subsections can only be one level deep.

+### Default Variables
+Some Variables are predefined and can be used in the backup.ini without being defined explicitly.
+These are the variables:

+- $serviceName: The name of the Service
+- $containerName: The name of the Container
+- $projectName: The name of the Project
+- $containerID: The ID of the Container
+- $projectFolder: The Path of the Project Folder
+- $volumes: A List of the volumes that are defined for the service.
+The backup commands are copied for each volume.